 As reported, cost of sales was relatively flat in 2019 as compared to 2018.
 Cost of sales was impacted by favorable foreign currency translation of \$98 million.
 On a constant dollar basis, cost of sales increased \$94 million, or 3%, primarily on a higher sales base.
-As a percentage of net sales, cost of sales decreased by 100 basis points, from 68.3% for the year ended December 31, 2019, primarily due to improvements resulting from our Reinvent SEE business transformation initiatives, including productivity improvements and restructuring savings, as well as lower input costs benefiting our price/cost spread.
+As a percentage of net sales, cost of sales decreased by 100 basis points, from 68.3% for the year ended December 31, 2018 to 67.3% for the year ended December 31, 2019, primarily due to improvements resulting from our Reinvent SEE business transformation initiatives, including productivity improvements and restructuring savings, as well as lower input costs benefiting our price/cost spread.